gnafit/gna/doc/source/tutorial/fitting.rst

   Statistics uses an Analysis as input.

 Minimizer
-  A minimizer instance to be used to minimize the value of the Statistics.
+  A minimizer instance will be used to minimize the value of the Statistics.
 At the present time the Minuit minimizer is used from ROOT.

 .. note::